Anton

 which were always of the mysterious, of the extraordinary, of the terrible,

+and poetical.
 Their mother, on

 the other hand, told the children stories of real life, describing how she